rnowling/rnowling.github.io/research.md

 permalink: /research/
 ---

-My research has falls in several disjoint areas.
+My research falls in several disjoint areas.

 ## Genomic Data Science
 A genome is the totality of an organism's DNA and effectively the "instructions" or software that control the development of